 Portugal Golden Visa: Program Overview

-The Portugal Golden Visa Program has proven to be the most popular residency-by-investment program in Europe for non-European citizens who seek a new passport.
+The Portugal Golden Visa Program has proven to be the most popular residency-by-investment program in Europe for our Global Passport Index.
 Expats are attracted to this program due to its flexibility, visa-free travel inside the Schengen Area, and the multitude of other benefits.

 The Portugal Golden Visa grants the opportunity for non-Eu citizens to get a Portuguese passport after at least five years of residency and by investing in the country.
 You can get the Portugal Golden Visa through different available options, such as investments in real estate, investment funds, investment in a business and job creation, or transfer of capital to the country, plus through other means.